 Most countries require that your passport is valid for six months past your travel date.
 Also, make sure you have two to four blank passport pages to allow space for visas and entry and exit stamps.
 If possible, start your passport and visa processes several months before your travel date since most processes are only done by mail and there could be a difficulty at the passport agency.
 Get current passport info and forms at the U.S. Department of State website.
 Fill out the emergency contact information in your passport (pencil can be used for easy updating) then if your passport is lost, some kind person will know where to mail it.

-How can I get a visa if I am not near a consulate?
+How can I get a travel visa if I am not near a consulate?

-Sometimes it is not possible to get your visa in person or mail directly from the issuing agency so you will have to use a service.
+Sometimes it is not possible to get your country-specific travel visa in person or mail directly from the issuing agency so you will have to use a visa service.
 Recommended by some of our travelers, CBIT and Travel Visa Pro will get the necessary visa for you for a fee.

 What information should I carry with me when I travel?